Fresh Fig Bread

 Variations

-Since figs aren't available year-round, you can rehydrate dried figs and use them instead of fresh figs. Or, you may like preparing this Fresh Fig Bread recipe with fresh berries like the strawberry.
+Since figs aren't available year-round, you can rehydrate dried figs and use them instead of fresh figs. Or, you may like preparing this Fresh Fig Bread recipe with fresh berries like strawberries or blueberries.
 My husband prefers it better than the fig, but you know where I stand, always with the fig!

 Two plates of a slice of bread with strawberries and figs with a butter dish.